 People of color and members of other frequently profiled groups have a key role in communicating about ethnic profiling, and can add a personal element to the factual analysis and legal arguments.
 Spokespeople who have been directly affected by profiling can, through sharing their personal experiences, convey the many impacts of being profiled.
-Compelling individual stories can resonate and create empathy with audiences who have not been directly affected by the problem and who may not otherwise understand why the problem is significant.
+Compelling individual stories can resonate and create empathy with audiences who have not been "The fact that directly impacted folks were leading the campaign and serving as the primary spokespeople absolutely changed the game.
+Their stories were undeniable...It wasn't a debate anymore between civil rights and public safety advocates; it was a story of the human impact of policing practices in New York City."

+directly affected by the problem and who may not otherwise understand why the problem is significant.
 Plans to communicate about discrimination should be careful not to place the burden of public representation and the stress of having to explain racism always on the shoulders of people of color.
 There is no hard and fast rule; rather this balance should be negotiated with sensitivity in each situation.